-Author’s note: This article was originally published Saturday, Jan.
+Editor’s note: This article was originally published Saturday, Jan.
 30, 2021.
-It is being reprinted for Groundhog Day 2022.
-Flatiron Freddy did not see his shadow this morning, thus predicting an early spring in Boulder.
+It is being reprinted for Groundhog Day 2023.
+Flatiron Freddy saw his shadow this year, predicting — per usual — six more weeks of winter.

 As the sun dawns on Groundhog Day 2021, two iconoclasts of meteorology will pit their prognosticating powers against one another, continuing one of the country’s most enduring east-versus-west battles.

 On the east coast (rather, roughly 300 miles inland) and rising two hours earlier is Punxsutawney Phil, the heavyweight of this forecasting contest.
 Phil has nearly every available advantage: A legacy that spans more than a century and spawned a classic Hollywood film adored by millions (particularly Buddhists); a line of merch; and his own inner circle of top-hatted handlers and hype men.

 Phil’s appearance every Feb.
 2 draws tens of thousands of fans.
 His annual prophecies are why there is a Groundhog Day to begin with, the literal reason for the season.*